For a better experience, click the icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Larry Epstein - CV

-Larry currently serves as a Board member of the Association of Arts Administration Educators (AAAE), a non-profit that serves the international community of college professors who teach in the fields of entertainment & arts management.
-He is also a member of the Board of Directors of the Cornell Media Guild, a non-profit entity dedicated to preparing college students for careers in the media industry.
-He also serves as an advisor to Marketing Edge, a non-profit foundation that donates money to universities and college students for education in Marketing.
+Larry served as Vice President and Board member of the Association of Arts Administration Educators (AAAE), a non-profit that serves the international community of college professors who teach in the fields of entertainment & arts management.
+He also served as an advisor to an endowment at Marketing EDGE, a non-profit foundation that donated money to universities and college students for education in Marketing.
+He is a member of the Board of Directors of the Cornell Media Guild, a non-profit entity dedicated to preparing college students for careers in the media industry and is a construction volunteer, board member and Treasurer of Cayuga County Habitat for Humanity.
 Larry holds an MBA from Cornell University's Johnson Graduate School of Management and a BS in Engineering, also from Cornell.